 The Facility maintains one staff gauge within the CCR Units, which is located in the northeastern corner of the Fly Ash Basin.
-During the annual inspection, the observed staff gauge level was between 1.25 ft and 1.5 ft and appeared to be approximately 1.3 ft, which indicated a freeboard of approximately greater than 5-ft.
+During the annual inspection, the observed staff gauge level was less than the lowest limit of the gauge, which indicated a freeboard of approximately greater than 5-ft.
 The staff gauge is observed weekly during the inspections by a qualified person and routine measurements have indicated that greater than 2 ft of freeboard was maintained in the Fly Ash Basin since the prior annual inspection.